andrew-it/PCG_UE4/README.md

-# Procedural brick wall and a plane for UE4
+# Procedural brick wall and Minecraft-like terrain for UE4

 ## Hierarchy
 *  ```Actor``` (Build in UE4)